RavenSam/noite/README.md

 <h1 align="center">🌙 Noite: Your Nighttime Note Companion 🌙</h1>

 <p align="center">
   A lightweight, open-source note-taking app for Linux, Windows, and macOS that makes organizing your thoughts a breeze!
+Currently under construction 🚧
 </p>

 ## 📸 Screenshots